jonrandy/metho/README.md

 ### `addWithSharedSymbolName(target, function, symbolName)`
 A convenience function to assist when adding new 'methods' to new targets, where the 'method' may already be in existence.
 This is best understood in conjunction with `metho-string` and `metho-array` mentioned above

-List out the other available options... also `Metho.data`, `getRegistered` and `addWithSharedSymbolName` (link to metho-string and metho-array as example of how to use)